All Episodes

 All good names.

-Yeah, he said he's gonna do that.
+Yeah, he said he's going to do that.

 This is why this matters.

-Well, I think that and also he could name cabinet members.
+Well, I think that, and also he could name cabinet members.

 I mean, these are all good people.